introvertapp/introvert/README.md

 # introvert

-Introvert is a self-hosted web app for managing and submitting TV show intro and outro timestamps.
+Introvert is a self-hosted web app for managing and submitting TV show intro and credits timestamps.
-It integrates with media servers like Emby, Jellyfin and Plex, and submits intro and outro data to [IntroDB](https://introdb.app).
+It integrates with media servers like Emby, Jellyfin and Plex, and submits intro and credits timestamps to [IntroDB](https://introdb.app) and [TheIntroDB](https://theintrodb.org).

 ## Screenshots